 New cells

 New ENC cells containing only HD ENC data must be the largest Navigational Purpose ENC data covering the area.
 Where ENC data already exists at the Harbour (Navigational Purpose 5) band, the Navigational Purpose band 6 (Berthing) may be used.
 It is expected that the majority of HD bathymetric data will be included in new cells created in the Berthing Navigational Purpose.
-This approach is preferred as it simplifies the updating process
+This approach is preferred as it simplifies the updating process.